MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Updated inbox Microsoft Edge browser version.
 - Fixed an issue where toggling optional diagnostic data didn't persist the chosen setting in telemetry settings page after a reboot.
 - Fixed an issue where MDM enrollment was stuck when applied with runtime provisioning for local accounts.
-- Fixed an issue where kiosk mode was not falling back to global kiosk (if configured) on encountering failures for AAD group-based kiosk configuration.
+- Fixed an issue where kiosk mode wasn’t falling back to global kiosk (if configured) on encountering failures for AAD group-based kiosk configuration.
 - Addressed an issue that prevented the uninstall of side loaded apps in certain scenarios.

 ### Known Issue - Some users may encounter an update failure with Insider build 20346.1466

 If a user has taken an update to the Insider flight, 20346.1466, and it doesn’t appear to be finishing the boot, a clean reflash may be required to move forward again.
-To see if you have encountered this:
+To see if you’ve encountered this:

 1. Reboot – Hold down the power until the LED’s step down.
 1. Power up.
 1. Confirm you see the Windows flag at the beginning of the boot and it goes black shortly after that.
 1. Connect your HoloLens2 to your PC with USB and run Advanced Recovery companion.
 1. Select the HoloLens.
-1. If the version says you are running the 20346.1466 build, you likely hit this issue.
+1. If the version says you’re running the 20346.1466 build, you likely hit this issue.

 #### Who does this tend to affect